“You don’t take a photograph, you make it” (Ansel Adams)

 You will find me fun to work with but professional in every aspect.
 Let’s chat and see what I can do to help.

-Ever wondered what the week of a photographer is like?
-Here is a snapshot of a week from 2019.
+Ever wondered what the week of an Edinburgh Events photographer is like?
+Here is a snapshot of a recent week.

 David